Can I Leave My Above Ground Pool Empty? Winter Storage Guide

 - Lower water level: Drain water to 4-6 inches below the skimmer opening

-- Add winterizing chemicals: Use a winterizing kit or add 1 gallon of liquid chlorine per 10,000 gallons
+- Add winterizing chemicals: Use a winterizing kit or shock to 10+ ppm chlorine level

-- Install winter cover: Use a properly fitted winter cover with cable and winch system
+- Install winter cover: Use a properly fitted winter cover with cable and tightener system

 - Protect equipment: Remove and store pump, filter, and hoses in a warm, dry location

-- Add pool antifreeze: Pour 1 gallon of pool antifreeze into skimmer and return lines
+- Add pool antifreeze: Pour pool antifreeze into skimmer and return lines (quantity varies by plumbing configuration - see manufacturer specifications)

 Solution 2: Temporary Emptying for Repairs